skamalj/langchain-guardrails/Readme.md

 - The `RailsConfig` must be configured with the correct NeMo guardrails path.
 - Modify `options` to customize how NeMo processes inputs.
 - The `passthrough_or_exit` function ensures controlled responses.

-This package enhances **NeMo's capabilities within LangChain**, making it more configurable and adaptable for diverse AI applications.